 CHA supports several programs dedicated to helping residents begin a job or advance their career.
-In 2015, 2,163 CHA adults were connected to new or better jobs.
+In 2017, approximately 1,500 CHA adults were connected to new or better jobs.
 For more information, call the workforce department at (312) 786-3210 or see below for details on CHA’s workforce development training and job placement programs.
 In addition, anyone seeking employment at the Chicago Housing Authority please visit our Careers page.

 OPPORTUNITIES FOR ADULTS